agombolay/ribose-map/README.md

 ## Modules
 The **Alignment Module** aligns reads to reference genome and de-depulicates/de-multiplexes reads if needed
+usage: ribose-map/modules/ribosemap alignment config

-The **Coordinate Module** calculates single-nucleotide chromosomal coordinates of rNMPs based on aligned reads for any NGS rNMP sequencing technique, including ribose-seq, emRiboSeq, Alk-HydEn-seq, RHII-HydEn-seq, or Pu-seq.
+The **Coordinate Module** calculates single-nucleotide chromosomal coordinates of rNMPs based on aligned reads for any NGS rNMP sequencing technique, including ribose-seq, emRiboSeq, RHII-HydEn-seq, Alk-HydEn-seq, or Pu-seq.
+usage: ribose-map/modules/ribosemap coordinate config

 Based on the coordinates of rNMPs, ...

 * **Composition**: Plots the percentage of r{A,C,G,U} normalized to the reference genome sequence
+usage: ribose-map/modules/ribosemap composition config

 * **Sequence**: Plots the nucleotide frequencies of rNMP sites and up/down-stream from those sites
+usage: ribose-map/modules/ribosemap sequence config

 * **Distribution**: Creates bedgraph files of per-nucleotide rNMP coverage to be visualized in a genome browser and plots the per-nucleotide rNMP coverage for each chromosome (%) normalized to account for sequencing depth
+usage: ribose-map/modules/ribosemap distribution config

 * **Hotspot**: Calculates the top 1% most abundant sites of rNMP incorporation and creates sequence logos
+usage: ribose-map/modules/ribosemap hotspot config

 ## Required Data
 1. FASTQ file of rNMP sequencing data